ganioc/study-5g-prj/DFT/pre-calculus.md

 # Pre-calculus,

 **参考书**:
->precalculus mathematics for calculus 5th edition Complex variable demystified
+>precalculus mathematics for calculus 5th edition, OK Complex variable demystified
 Schaum's outlines complex variable complex variable and applications
-Mathematics of the discrete fourier transform, 这是最终要finish的书 Mathematics in the Modern World,
+Complex variables and the laplace transform for engineers Mathematics of the discrete fourier transform, 这是最终要finish的书 Mathematics in the Modern World,
 Mathematics in the real world,